 My first thanks go to a gentleman called Richard Sliwa.
 I ran into his name as I was scouring the net for musical information.
-Always trying to increase my understanding of the musicians that I enjoy, I ran into his site dedicated to John Williams-the classical guitarist.
+Always trying to increase my understanding of the musicians that I enjoy, I ran into his site dedicated to John Williams - the classical guitarist.
 The first thing I said to myself was "wow"!
-This site is soooooooooo complete!
+This site is so complete!
 He must be a friend of John Williams in order to have access to this much information.
-Well, as you go through his site on John Williams, he makes it VERY clear on NUMEROUS occasions that he does NOT know John Williams personally and that his site is not an official website for the artist.
-So I said to myself "why can't I do that with another classical guitarist that I enjoy and has no website representation?"
+Well, as you go through his site on John Williams, he makes it VERY clear on numerous occasions that he does NOT know John Williams personally and that his site is not an official website for the artist.
+So, I said to myself "why can't I do that with another classical guitarist that I enjoy and has no website representation?"
 I have often wondered why a lot of older classical guitarist do not have a website.
 I don't think that just because an artist no longer records or tours is reason enough for record companies to stop promoting their artist.
 Well, most websites maintained by record companies are not that informative anyways.
 They provide you with future information that may generate sales like new recording and tours.
 They have little interest in informing the public on the artist's history aside from the short obligatory bio that is used over and over on every single promotion.
 Mr. Sliwa's website on John Williams is anything but that.
 It is jam packed with information, he does not take liberties with the information he is presenting and has a healthy admiration for his subject's accomplishments.
 I have modeled my website on Julian Bream in many ways to the things I find successful about his site.
 I will probably fall short when compared to Mr. Sliwa's efforts but I will give it my best attempt.